tthorntone/AdNauseam-Wiki/Notes on memory benchmarks, selfies.md

 When I run my benchmarks, the methodology used is to reproduce what I believe is the most common scenario: a user launches his/her browser with µBlock already fully configured to his/her liking, without further changes to the selection of filter lists.
 The launch-and-forget scenario.
 I also benchmark this way for all other blockers.

 However there are specific operations which will cause µBlock to churn through lot of short-term memory (let's call this "memory-churning"), and although all that short-term memory is freed by µBlock once the specific operation is completed, not all that freed memory will be garbage-collected by the browser for whatever reasons.
-Memory fragmentation is possibly a factor.
+[Memory fragmentation](http://en.wikipedia.org/wiki/Fragmentation_(computing)#External_fragmentation) is possibly a factor.

 Memory-churning operations lead to a permanently higher memory baseline for µBlock, as can be seen in the browser's _Task Manager_.